How to Wash Sports Bras

 JANE FLANAGAN / STYLE WELLNESS

 Washing bras is a whole topic unto itself.
-But once you’ve mastered how to wash your everyday bra, you might wonder if the rules for washing your sports bras are the exact same.
+But once you’ve mastered how to wash bras, you might wonder if the rules for washing your sports bras are the exact same.

 Generally, it’s smart to think about your everyday and sports bras as different items of clothing altogether.
 Now, we know that might be simplistic; after all, many everyday bras resemble sports bras.
 Some women choose to wear a sports bra daily.